 Dr. John's Event Preference Guide

 I don’t want to add to the list, but I do feel strongly about inclusion and diversity at events I attend (both as a speaker and attendee).
 Below are a few things I consider before taking part; none of these however – except all male line-ups and panels (‘manels’) – would necessarily stop me presenting.
-I’m always happy to discuss all aspects of an event and please let me know if you think I’ve missed anything really important off this list:
+I’m always happy to discuss all aspects of an event, so please let me know if you have any questions or if you think I’ve missed anything really important off this list:

 - Is there a diverse line-up of speakers/panellists?
-In technology, women are still massively underrepresented.
+Females are still massively underrepresented.

 - Same goes for minority groups – in a nutshell, is there a diverse line-up?

-- For the venue, is there good access for disabled participants (e.g., parking, ramps, toilets, etc.)
+- Is there good access for disabled participants at the venue (e.g., parking, ramps, toilets, etc.)

 - Is there an opportunity to have live captioning and/or a sign language interpreter the event?
 Tip: If not, deaf or hard of hearing attendees can be seated at the front to make lip-reading easier.

 - Does the event have a published ‘Code of Conduct’ that promises a safe environment for everyone?
-It should contain clear guidelines and enforcement policies on harassment, racism, unwanted sexual attention and bullying (to name a few).
+A Code of Conduct contains clear guidelines and enforcement policies on harassment, racism, unwanted sexual attention and bullying (to name a few).